Samkok/small-business-app-bolt/MOCK_IAP_SETUP.md

 # Mock IAP Setup - Quick Reference

+> **Note**: This has been enhanced with a unified IAP service.
+See `IAP_ENVIRONMENT_GUIDE.md` for complete environment documentation.

 ## What Was Implemented

-A complete Mock In-App Purchase (IAP) system that automatically activates when `react-native-iap` is not available (like in Expo Go).
+A complete Mock In-App Purchase (IAP) system that automatically activates when `react-native-iap` is not available (like in Expo Go) or when running in development mode.

 ## Key Features